gpark47/digital-history-projects/project-proposal/index.md

 | Research                              | The amount of information available will vary on the content.
 Therefore, there will be some cartoons with a lot of research needed while others will only need a brief overview.
 This will occur simultaneously as the previous step.       | 6-7 months | 7-9 months      |
 | Digital Formatting                    | Uploading newspaper articles and images online.
 Formatting figures with accompanying historical context.
 Configuring leaflet.                                                                                                               | 4-5 months | 10-12 months    |
 | Refinement                            | CSS editing.                                                                                                                                                                                                                                | 2 weeks    | 12 months       |

+<a href="https://docs.google.com/spreadsheets/d/1_tizjoyZBhBofgn5tRAt5FFTjNbn7i37sfD9jtKSgm4/edit?usp=sharing">Link to Spreadsheet of Budget (All costs are an estimate) </a>

+<h2>Why should this project be funded?</h2>